Frederic Remington Posters and Art

-Below is a wonderful selection of Frederic Remington art prints and posters from AllPosters.com.
+Below is a wonderful selection of Frederic Remington art prints, posters, and other art from Amazon and eBay.

 Frederic Remington (1861-1909) was an American artist whose paintings and sculptures focused on and embodied the "cowboy era" of the American West.
 Remington's artwork, like that of Charles Russell, is an American treasure that is respected world wide.
 Frederic Remington's middle name was Sackrider.
 For more information on Frederic Remington please see the bottom of this page.